fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### God's plan to save Yusuf

 A passing caravan took Yusuf.
 They had stopped by the well hoping to draw water to quench their thirst and saw the boy inside.
-So they retrieved him and sold him into slavery in Misr (Egypt), to a rich man referred to as "Al-'Aziz" ("Great One", "Nobleman") in the Qur'an, or Potiphar in the Bible. ʿAzīz is also known as Qatafir or Qittin.
+So they retrieved him and sold him into slavery in Misr (Egypt), to a rich man referred to as "Al-'Aziz" ("Great One", "Nobleman") in the Quran, or Potiphar in the Bible. ʿAzīz is also known as Qatafir or Qittin.
 Yusuf was taken into 'Aziz's home who told his wife to treat him well.

     Then there came a caravan of travellers: they sent their water-carrier (for water), and he let down his bucket (into the well)...He said: "Ah there!
 Good news!
 Here is a (fine) young man!"
 So they concealed him as a treasure.
 But Allah knoweth well all that they do.